 Mszana is a quaint little town some fifty kilometres away from Kraków, and roughly the same distance north of Zakopane at the foot of the Tatra Mountains.

-Upon entering Paweł’s house, he asked me to take my shoes off.
-Honestly, I don’t think I’d ever been asked to do such a thing in England.
+Upon entering his house, Paweł asked me to take my shoes off.
+I’d never been asked to do such a thing in England.
 So, Paweł handed me a pair of slippers.
-According to this article, Poles don’t like it when their guests are in with a shout catching a cold!
+According to this article, Poles don’t like it when their guests are in with a shout of catching a cold!

 I soon became acquainted with Paweł’s very welcoming family.
 His mother, Ewa, was extremely hospitable and generous towards me.
 She also tried hard to communicate with me, despite her basic command of English.

 Ewa had guests staying in the house.
 However, I never felt like I was in the way.
 With Paweł translating, it was a pleasure to get to know a bit about these people and Polish culture.
 Likewise, Ewa and her guests tapped into my life and interests without prying.

 I vividly recall sitting in the house one evening with Paweł, Ewa and all their guests.
 There was a guitar in the house, and I was invited to play and sing a few tunes.
 Just before performing “Blowin’ in the Wind”, someone turned the lights out.
 Overall, it was a humbling experience – and a great way to bond with these unfamiliar people.

 Hospitality is not about offering an excess of food and drink to guests.
 It’s about making guests feel part of the family from the word go.
 This is particularly true when it comes to those who find themselves in very unfamiliar surroundings.
 Paweł and company ticked all the right boxes when it came to settling my nerves and making me feel welcome.